SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-21-while-the-world-burns.md

 ---

-Everybody (well, every non-Republican) in the US is mad at Democratic Senator Manchin for being the vote blocking any meaningful climate change at all.
+Everybody (well, every non-Republican) in the US is mad at Democratic Senator Manchin for being the vote blocking any meaningful climate change legislation at all.
 Well&hellip; there are a few _other_ things to be mad about, right?